thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 This guide captures the conventions that WCA maintainers actually apply in code review.
 It was derived from ~1,800 review comments on this repository, so every rule here is something that has been asked for repeatedly on real pull requests.
+It is current through review comments up to 2026-08-24.

 **Scope:** this guide covers things a linter *cannot* catch.
 RuboCop (`.rubocop.yml`), ESLint (`next-frontend/eslint.config.mjs`) and Prettier are the source of truth for formatting and for